 Supporting Girls Leadership, Engagement, Agency, And Development

-The Girls LEAD Act aims to improve the effectiveness of U.S.-led democracy and governance initiatives, as well as increase girls’ ability to engage in decision-making processes affecting their lives and their communities, ultimately fostering new generations of empowered women leaders.
+The Girls LEAD Act will improve the effectiveness of U.S.-led democracy and governance initiatives, as well as increase girls’ ability to engage in decision-making processes affecting their lives and their communities, ultimately fostering new generations of empowered women leaders.

-LEARN WHY GIRLS’ CIVIC ENGAGEMENT IS CRITICAL TO A STRONG FUTUREResources
+LEARN WHY GIRLS’ CIVIC ENGAGEMENT IS CRITICAL TO A STRONG FUTURE

 The Keeping Girls in School Act would direct the U.S. government to leverage its resources and partnerships with private institutions, NGOs and federal agencies to create solutions that address the obstacles facing adolescent girls.
 The bill would also require the development of a U.S. Global Strategy to Empower Adolescent Girls to ensure that the United States remains committed to adolescent girls as a critical demographic in the growth of every nation, especially in developing nations.